alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

-- Navigate to the `new_dsg_environment/dsg_deploy_scripts/` folder within the Safe Haven repository.
+- Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/` folder within the Safe Haven repository.

 - Generate a new full configuration file for the new DSG using the following commands.
   - `Import-Module ./DsgConfig.psm1 -Force`